patricklsamson/patricklsamson/README.md

 # Hi, I'm Patrick! 👋

-- 🌐 Web Developer
+- 🚀 Aspiring Web Developer <!-- 🌐 Web Developer -->
-- 🌱 I’m open to learn anything about programming
+- 🌱 I’m currently learning Ruby on Rails at Avion School <!-- I’m open to learn anything about programming -->
 - 💬 Ask me about what I know in front end
 - 😄 Pronouns: he / him / his
 - ⚡ Fun fact: Started learning about HTML out of boredom in front of my computer and a computer book from school during childhood.
 Marquees are fun!